-The employment agreements as in effect on January 1, 2013 for Messrs.
+The employment agreements as in effect on January 1, 2014 for Messrs.
 Berman and McGrath provided for an incentive cash bonus award based on a percentage of each participant's base salary if the performance goals set by the Compensation Committee are met for that year.
 The employment agreements mandated that the specific criteria to be used is growth in earnings per share and the Compensation Committee sets the various target thresholds to be met to earn increasing amounts of the bonus up to a maximum of 200% of base salary for Mr. Berman and 125% for Mr. McGrath, although the Compensation Committee has the ability to increase the maximum in its discretion.
-During 2011, Messrs.
-Berman and McGrath were not entitled to a bonus based upon the target thresholds incorporated into their respective employment agreements.
 Commencing in 2012, the Compensation Committee is required to meet to establish criteria for earning the annual performance bonus (and with respect to Mr. Berman, any additional annual performance bonus) during the first quarter of the year.

-The employment agreements as in effect on January 1, 2013 for Messrs.
+The employment agreements as in effect on January 1, 2014 for Messrs.
 Berman, McGrath and Bennett contemplate that the Compensation Committee may grant discretionary bonuses in situations where, in its sole judgment, it believes they are warranted.
 The Compensation Committee approaches this aspect of the particular executive's compensation package by looking at the other components of the executive's aggregate compensation and then evaluating if any additional compensation is appropriate to meet our compensation goals.
 As part of this review, the Compensation Committee, with significant input from FWC, collects information about the total compensation packages in our peer group and various indicia of performance by the peer group such as sales, one-year sales growth, net income, one-year net income growth, market capitalization, size of companies, one- and three-year stockholder returns, etc. and then compares such data to our corresponding performance data.
-The Compensation Committee did not approve any discretionary bonuses for 2013.
+Based upon our philosophy of executive compensation described above, in light of the Company's turn-around and success in 2014, the Compensation Committee, after not approving any discretionary bonuses in 2012 and 2013, approved discretionary bonuses for 2014 to Messrs.
+Berman, McGrath and Bennett in the amounts of \$417,250, \$31,550 and \$207,000, respectively.